Fetishistic Disorder

 Symptoms

+The primary symptoms of fetishistic disorder arise from repeated and strong sexual arousal caused by the use of nonliving items.
 The DSM-V outlines specific diagnostic criteria for a person’s symptoms to rise to the level of receiving a fetishistic disorder diagnosis.
-These symptoms include:

 Other symptoms associated with fetishistic disorder

-• Sexual arousal caused by photos and videos of the object or body part
+- Sexual arousal caused by photos and videos of the object or body part (such as fantasies involving feet)

 Causes

+A sexual fetish may be considered as a non-pathological aid to sexual excitement.
 It is not uncommon for sexually active adults to be sexually aroused by non-sexual objects or body parts, which suggests that there may be some inherent component in human brain structures or hormonal systems that can lead to sexual fetishes.
 However, there is a significant difference between consistently experiencing sexual arousal from an object or body part and meeting the diagnostic criteria for fetishistic disorder.
+Intense sexual arousal from using an inanimate object or focusing on a nongenital source of arousal, when recurrent, may lead a person to experience distressing feelings like shame or fear of being ostracized.

 No conclusive evidence exists for what factors may cause a fetish to develop into fetishistic disorder, though some psychological and neurological research has indicated possible causes that have led to several theories, including the following.